GoZaddy/gatsby-portfolio-story/README.md

 # Portfolio Story Starter For Gatsby
 A starter template for Gatsby for designers and developers to tell stories about their work.
-Inspired by @Edmund1645

 ## Features